-We address these gaps by introducing a novel method to map flood hazards continuously across large spatial scales using a random forest classification procedure trained on 40 years of historic flood damage records from the National Flood Insurance

-- 50 Program (NFIP).
-Using the NFIP data and high-resolution geospatial data (e.g., topographic, land use/land cover, soils data), we generate flood hazard maps for a large coastal area in Texas Gulf Coast Region.
+We address these gaps by introducing a novel method to map flood hazards continuously across large spatial scales using a random forest classification procedure trained on 40 years of historic flood damage records from the NFIP.
+Using the NFIP data and high-resolution geospatial data (e.g., topographic, land use and land cover, soil data), we generate flood hazard maps for a large coastal area in the Texas Gulf Coast region.
 We then compare our modeled outputs against the FEMA floodplains using multiple metrics at regional and community scales.
-The following sections provide further background on machine learning algorithms and their application to hazards research (Section 2), describe the methods and data used for our analysis (Section 3) and present the model results (Section 4).
-This is followed by a discussion (Section 5) - 55 and conclusions (Section 6).
+The following sections provide further background information on machine learning algorithms and their application to hazards research (Sect.
+2), describe the methods and data used for our analysis (Sect.
+3), and present the model results (Sect.
+4).
+This is followed by a discussion (Sect.
+5) and conclusions (Sect.
+6).